sfrank/gecodecl/README.md

   (earlier versions will not work!)
 + GecodeCL is in an early stage so expect changes in the interface
-+ there is currently no documentation; refer to the examples which will be expanded as development moves along
++ there is currently no documentation; refer to the examples which will be expanded as development moves along (or the Gecode docs)

 # Roadmap